Compare various types of insurances offered by Samos and across the industry

 What is it?
-Samos Birth Protection insurance covers accidental death during birth procedures.
-Samos Birth Protection is purchased for a specific birth procedure and pays out up to $200,000 to the beneficiary.
+Samos Birth Insurance covers accidental death during birth procedures.
+Samos Birth Insurance is purchased for a specific birth procedure and pays out up to $200,000 to the beneficiary.

 How does it work?
 Should the policy holder suffer an accidental death during birth procedure, the beneficiary gets paid the benefit amount.

 What’s typically excluded?
 Coverage is only offered to individuals in Canada who are older than 20 years old.
 If you’d like more detailed info on exclusions, please email us at email@example.com

 What is it?
 Covers death due to both natural causes or accidents (within certain exclusions or time periods)